 The Main Event

 The marketing sector faced a whole new set of challenges with the surging impact of the pandemic and technology’s evolution.
-The pandemic took spending behaviour to its lowest simply because all marketing budgets were slashed and brands and advertisers were trying to manoeuvre the new normal, like everyone else.
-Events and advertising were heavily affected by cancellations and indefinite postponements, travel bans and the raging economic impact of the pandemic.
+The pandemic took spending behavior to its lowest simply because all marketing budgets were slashed and brands and advertisers were trying to maneuver the new normal, like everyone else.
+Events and advertising were heavily affected by cancellations and indefinite postponements, travel bans, and the raging economic impact of the pandemic.
 The whole of the industry had to be completely refocused.

 This in turn created an opportunity for technology to disrupt even the most traditional markets, with purchasing patterns rapidly shifting to e-commerce platforms.
 Adapting to the new trends, advertisers significantly increased digital spending, making performance marketing shine as a great media tool, with higher costs on the cost-per-click (CPC) and conversion.

-For example, at Entourage, we have worked with multiple countries to devise marketing strategies to promote tourism, highlight all the important sectors of the country and bring in investment.
+For example, entourage marketing and events (event management companies in Dubai) have worked with multiple countries to devise marketing strategies to promote tourism, highlight all the important sectors of the country and bring in investment.
 Promoting countries is the most challenging marketing job there is.
 Promoting countries not just for tourism, but for business and investment, and actually witnessing the intangible impact of the success of the campaign on the development and progress of the country itself.
-With multiple avenues that need to be marketed and messaging that needs to justify every aspect, it requires in-depth knowledge of geography, history, culture, traditions, population demographics, agriculture and industry and everything you can imagine.
+With multiple avenues that need to be marketed and messaging that needs to justify every aspect, it requires in-depth knowledge of geography, history, culture, traditions, population demographics, agriculture and industry, and everything you can imagine.
 With countries, the most important task is to align the marketing strategy with the overall country strategy and develop a bank of content and media to drive the narrative through the right marketing channels, using the right mix of storytelling and immaculate creativity and to always remain true to authenticity.
 As destination marketing campaigns involve multiple different clusters of audiences and different geographies, media planning and budgeting are as crucial as producing the creative campaign itself.
 But once you have a successful campaign, the results percolate down to all sectors.
 This is where I feel our next biggest opportunity is.

 The other side of an opportunity is always a threat or a challenge.
 As volatile as our industry may be, it has proven to be resilient and agile in the face of instability.
 The threat of financial recessions and the possibility of another global contagion creating havoc in our lives is very real.
 With more than two decades in the business, I am certain, we will come out on the winning side of any challenge.